 The veterinarian will perform a complete physical examination of the cat and obtain a medical history from you.

-The following criteria has been proposed for cats with SIRS.
+The following criteria have been proposed for cats with SIRS.

 - Temperature Hypothermia < 100°F or fever > 103.5°F